pandashavenobugs/MqttResponsePatternBlogPost/README.md

 }
 ```

 mqtt-async.helpers.ts is a wrapper that turns the mqttClient callbacks into the async await function.
+It is required to subscribe to the response topic before publishing the data to the request topic.
+So that the publisher can reveice the response data from the subscriber.